SwathiNadendla/swathi_unix_assignment/README.md

 # Unix_assignment       Swathi Nadendla           Feb 19 2025

+Important: I have created a copy of this folder in nova not to mess with raw data and worked on my version

 ## This is divided into data inspection and data processing
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 Description from understanding of two files provided in biological context